 - Service to Myanmar – We always seek to advance the progress of Myanmar and her people.

-- Service to others –We are dedicated to helping others, particularly people without resources or access.
+- Service to others –We are dedicated to Go Do Good by helping others, particularly people without resources or access.

 - Excellence– We strive for excellence in everything we do.